phucvin/solv-03/README.md

 also renders the component server-side (note that client handles the loading effect when button is clicked).

-You can open console and see `dispatchServer` (what is sent to the server) and `cm` (CommandMap, what server responded) being logs when a server action is executed.
-- When the server lost cached client state (e.g. after keeping a demo page open for a while, or 10s if running with Stackblitz), making a server action will show log `Server lost cache, resending client state`, and the next `dispatchServer` will contains a bigger payload than before since it contains client's full current state.

 Code for these demos are int `src/routes`.

 ## How does it works?